hariharan-sabapathi/Blood-Supply-Intelligence/README.md

 The Real-Time Blood Supply Intelligence Platform is an end-to-end streaming data engineering project that simulates blood inventory and demand events, processes them through a Medallion Architecture (Bronze, Silver, Gold), and delivers operational insights through Power BI dashboards.

-The platform leverages Apache Kafka for event streaming, PySpark Structured Streaming for real-time processing, Delta Lake for reliable storage, Docker for containerization, and Power BI for analytics visualization.
+The platform leverages Apache Kafka for event streaming, PySpark Structured Streaming for real-time data processing, Delta Lake on AWS S3 for scalable and reliable storage, Docker for containerized deployment, and Power BI for analytics and visualization.

 ## Architecture